GabrielaSchmitt/ShellScripts/readme.md

 <a id="pt-readme"></a>
 ## [English](#en-readme) | Português

-Hi, such a pleasure to see you around.
-This repository contains some algorithms developed in Shell Script language during my studies.
+**Hi, such a pleasure to see you around!** This repository contains some algorithms developed in Shell Script language during my studies.
 The Shell Script language integrates Linux commands with its own syntax.